All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What is the difference between GLP-1 for diabetes and GLP-1 for insulin resistance?

 The medications are the same.
 The difference is in the patient.
 In diabetes, blood sugar has risen high enough to meet a diagnostic threshold.
-In insulin resistance, the body is compensating and blood sugar may still be normal or only mildly elevated.
+In insulin resistance, the body is compensating and blood sugar may still be normal or only mildly improved.
 GLP-1 medications address the underlying metabolic dysfunction in both cases .

 Are all GLP-1 medications equally effective for insulin resistance?